LolRiTTeR/invite-manager-bot/docs/sr/reference/settings.md

 `!config fadeMusicOnTalk false`

 <a name=fadeMusicEndDelay></a>

 ---
 ## Fade Music End Delay

-The delay of how many seconds noone has to speak for the volume to return back to normal.
+The delay of how many seconds no one has to speak for the volume to return back to normal.

 Type: `Number`